 “From 1 June 2012, the Charter of Marriage must be respected on pain of punishment” which includes a requirement for the bride and gloom to maintain calm and solemnity at the Town Hall.
 The use of whistles, shouting in the street, waving of banners and flags (particularly foreign) is banned as is bringing an orchestra with you!
 Failure to meet these new rules may result in officials of Nice Town Hall cancelling the wedding”.

-Anyone wishing to get married in Nice will from this week need to sign an agreement to comply with the new rules – or find another venue.
+Anyone wishing to get married in Nice may need to sign an agreement to comply with the rules – or find another venue.